Threat Detection Policies

 From this panel, you can also:

-• Drill down to policy details (and potentially Edit them)
+• Drill down to policy details, and potentially Edit them.

-• Enable/Disable a policy using the toggle
+• Enable or Disable a policy using the toggle.

 View Recent Changes